James Roosevelt Bayley: Journey to Rome and conversion

 Bayley started immediately for Paris, breaking the stage coach ride at Rouen and reveling in its antiquities.
 He wrote in a journal that he kept during this journey, "Never have I passed a more delightful day."
 He arrived in the French capital at eight o'clock on a Friday morning after an all night's ride in a diligence.
 The following Sunday he went to Church in the English chapel, a practice to which he adhered until his reception into the Catholic Church.
 During his two weeks in Paris, Roosevelt Bayley visited all the usual places of interest, including the tomb of Abelard and Héloïse at Père Lachaise Cemetery, the Hôtel de Sully, "the truly noble galleries of the Louvre," and "the Chh. of the Pantheon most magnificent" as well as the Basilica of Saint-Denis.
 On another day, he traveled by railroad to see the Palace of Versailles, "so interesting for the associations it brings to mind of Louis XIV and his court," which recent renovations by King Louis Philippe I made "one of the most delightful visiting places about Paris."
 One of the most memorable days was the Tuesday he spent in the Bibliothèque Royale, "though saddened by the thought that I could only walk thro' it, without being permitted to linger days and weeks as I would like to do among its noble rooms, covered with the choicest treasures of Bibliography."
 Bayley wrote, "It would take up my whole book to record what I saw as at every turn the eye rests upon some treasure, hitherto only read of, without the hope of ever being looked upon ... many days shall be spent there, if I ever return to Paris."
 Bayley continued to Lyon and then Avignon, where he visited the Palais des Papes.
 From Marseille he sailed to Genoa, and finding two Americans from New York State among the passengers, a Mr. Gale and Mr. Robinson, he visited palaces in their company, as well as many of the churches, in which Bayley noticed that "the number of people at their devotions was very great and apparently fervent and serious."
 From Genoa, he sailed to Leghorn, where he visited family friends, the Filicchis.
 Antonio Filicchi himself was ill at the time, but his son and daughter spoke to the young American very kindly of his dear cousin, Catherine Seton.
-On his way back to the hotel, he stopped at the English cemetery and located the grave of her father, William Magee Seton, noting that the tomb was "in a good state of preservation and the sides whh. support the slab, look as if they had been lately repaired and plastered."
+On his way back to the hotel, he stopped at the English cemetery and located the grave of his uncle, William Magee Seton, noting that the tomb was "in a good state of preservation and the sides whh. support the slab, look as if they had been lately repaired and plastered."
 The next day, Patrizio Filicchi showed him the house where his uncle, Filippo Filicchi, lived when Guy Carleton Bayley was with him in the Via Borgo.